-If Bigfoot is fake then it stands to reason that whatever all of these people think they are seeing, they must be wrong.
+If Bigfoot is not real then it stands to reason that all of these witnesses must be wrong.
 Maybe they are victims of hoaxes, or perhaps they mistake known animals for something else.
 Maybe they are hallucinating, or so scared for some other reason that their mind is playing tricks on them.

 Perhaps they are lying.

 To me, this is the toughest part of the phenomenon to debunk.
 Certainly, some sightings are hoaxes or lies, some are mistaken identity and some are tricks of the mind.
 But to say all of them can be written off as such seems almost as unlikely as the existence of Bigfoot.

 So which makes more sense: Bigfoot really existing, or the thousands of people who claim to have seen him have gone screwy?
 Are they all wrong, confused, or deceitful?

 I know if I saw Bigfoot I probably wouldn't tell anyone.
 Not because I'd be afraid of ridicule, but because it would infuriate me to try to explain myself to people who would just assume I was stupid or lying.
 I'd keep the encounter to myself.